 Glorious gelato and great guides

-At What a Life Tours, we know that size does matter and our experience suggests that the “more the merrier” theory really doesn’t apply to tour groups.
-By limiting our group size to 8 guests or fewer, we leave plenty of room for last-minute flexibility and one-on-one interaction with your tour guide.
-Our insider experts are eager to please, so don’t hesitate to pick your guide’s brain for hidden gem nuggets of wisdom to keep you exploring the city like a native Roman even after the tour has finished.
+At What a Life Tours, we know that size does matter and our experience suggests that the “more the merrier” theory doesn’t really apply to tour groups.
+By limiting our group size to just 8 guests or fewer, we leave plenty of room for last-minute flexibility and one-on-one interaction with your tour guide.
+Our insider experts are eager to please, so don’t hesitate to pick your guide’s brain for hidden nuggets of wisdom to keep you exploring the city like a native Roman even after the tour has finished.
 The perfect finale to the perfect night tour of Rome!

 The ever-romantic setting of the Spanish Steps is owed to the esteemed architect Francesco de Santis, who earned the prestigious commission through a competition in 1717.
 His winning entry combined curves, straight lines, views and terraces in a design that blended perfectly with the surrounding buildings – a stunning example of Baroque architecture.
 Centered perfectly in front of the stairs and at the end of one of Rome’s classiest shopping streets is one of Gian Lorenzo Bernini’s first fountains, which he actually made in collaboration with his father.